 If you are what you eat, what does that say about your entire business, made up of the cumulative eating habits of all your employees?

 Research now proves that what your employees eat directly affects their productivity, including absenteeism and presenteeism.
-See our earlier blog on this.

 A poor diet results in reduced productivity – it’s that simple.